-Finally, we are asking the Committee to recommend the repeal of old Board Policy 5220, "Student Discipline" and to adopt a new Policy 5220, which includes several revisions to reflect changes in the law as well as temporary COVID-related revisions that make it clear that the definitions of "school" and "classroom" include both physical educational environments and virtual education environments whether synchronous or asynchronous, which occur on platforms that allow students to engage in remote learning.
+Finally, we are asking the Board to approve revisions to Board Policy 5220, "Student Discipline."
+This policy has been revised to reflect changes in the law and also includes temporary COVID-related revisions that make it clear that the definitions of "school" and "classroom" include both physical educational environments and virtual education environments whether synchronous or asynchronous and which occur on platforms that allow students to engage in remote learning.
 The revisions also provide that students may be disciplined for acting in a manner that creates a health or safety hazard, including violating the District's health and safety protocols.
+Gwen Zittoun, from Shipman and Goodwin, was able to use a special tracking software that will make the changes easier for the Board to review, since it only highlights actual language changes and not the movement of paragraphs within the document.
+Ms. Zittoun has also confirmed that, other than some minor stylistic changes, the changes to the policy (other than the highlighted COVID-related changes) are necessary to comply with changes to the law.

-Policy 5220 has also been revised to reflect the following changes in the law.
-These changes are necessary to reflect current legal requirements.
+Policy 5220 has been revised to reflect the following changes in the law: